-“No plan survives first contact” is well understood in the military.
-A rigid strategic plan for your business is destined to fail because few of us are experts in predicting the future,
+My young nephew recently graduated from RMC and has learned the hard way that “no plan survives first contact” – a term well-understood in the military.
+Similarly, a rigid strategic plan for your business is destined to fail because few of us are experts in predicting the future.

 That means we need to develop new skills for staying focused on our end goal, and building speed and agility to deal with the speed bumps, unexpected detours, and straightaways that appear along the journey.
 We need to develop early warning systems along the way to address the lack of flexibility endemic to the static strategic planning frameworks originally developed in the 1950s and still in use today, despite the accelerated rate of change in today’s business environment.